Modifier#

 - Parameters:

-stdout_format (str) – format string for input and output The format should be keyword only.
-The behavior is for keeping the consistency with other print modifiers.
+format_str (str) – format string for input and output.
+The format should be keyword-only.
+The behavior is for keeping consistency with other print modifiers.

 The names of the parameters are parsed from the format string.
-The use of the stdout_format is different from the input method, as the modifiers do not know the return name of the node.
-Only one output field is allowed and the field name is used as the return name.
+The use of the format_str is different from the input method, as the modifiers do not know the return name of the node.
+Only one output field is allowed, and the field name is used as the return name.

 - mmodel.modifier.profile_time(number=1, repeat=1, verbose=False, precision=2)[source]#